sphinxteam/tramp/docs/tutorial.rst

 Tutorial
 ========

-This simple guide can help you start working with TRAMP.
+This simple guide can help you start working with Tree-AMP.

 .. seealso::